 How to Create a Minimal Express Node.js Server

 Web servers provide functionality for requests that can be made from client applications.
-Node has a built-in HTTP module to allow for building a server that facilitates the transfer of data in HTTP.
+Node has a built-in HTTP module that provides the capability to create a server.
 With this lesson, we'll look to use the popular Express framework as the replacement of the core HTTP module to create a minimal Node server, with Express routing.

 Get the project source code below, and follow along with the lesson material.